Portion of Torah written by Ramchal in pomegranate juice on gazelle skin parchment

 The failure of Napoleon’s campaign led to Akko remaining within the Ottoman Empire until its defeat in World War I. There was a strong Arab presence in the city throughout the British Mandate and until today.
 Now the city is about one-third Arab.
 Everywhere you look there seems to be a minaret sticking up; most of the stores and stalls in the old shuk are Arab.
 Many street signs are only in Arabic.

 It is uncertain whether Ramchal himself ever prayed in the synagogue that bears his name.
 From the 16th to the early 18th century there was a large elegant synagogue in Akko, and Ramchal probably prayed there.
 But, as often happened, the property was taken over by the Muslim rulers.
 Dahar el-Omar evicted the Jews, and built the el-Mualek mosque on top of the synagogue in 1758.
-The Jews received the small building slightly north of their old building.
-The newer small building was where we listened to Eliyahu tell us the story of the Ramchal.
+The Jews received the small building slightly north of their old building where we listened to Eliyahu tell us the story of the Ramchal.

 The Luzzato family was well to do and influential within the Jewish community of Padua, Italy.
 Moshe Chaim received an excellent education, and as a young man became interested in kabbalistic studies.
 Because of rumors that he was a follower of the false messiah Shabbatai Tzvi, he was forced to leave Italy.
 From 1735 to 1743, he lived in Amsterdam.
 He and his family then made aliyah, settling in Akko.
 Three years later, in 1746, he died of plague, the same disease that half a century later helped put an end to Napoleon’s campaign in the Middle East.